Asianet Film Awards: Best Film

 The Asianet Film Award for Best Film has been awarded since 1998.

 Most Popular Film

 The Asianet Film Award for Most Popular Film has been awarded since 2012.

-Awards for Actors/Actresses
+Awards for Best Actors & Actresses

 Best Actor

 The Asianet Film Award for Best Actor has been awarded since 1998.

 Best Actress

 The Asianet Film Award for Best Actress has been awarded since 1998.Manju warrier won 5 awards.